flexflow/FlexFlow/.github/README.md

 The high computational and memory requirements of generative large language models (LLMs) make it challenging to serve them quickly and cheaply.
-SpecInfer is an open-source system that accelerates generative LLM inference with speculative inference and token tree verification.
-A key insight behind SpecInfer is to combine various collectively boost-tuned small language models to jointly predict the LLM’s outputs; the predictions are organized as a token tree, whose nodes each represent a candidate token sequence.
+SpecInfer is an open-source distributed multi-GPU system that accelerates generative LLM inference with __speculative inference__ and __token tree verification__.
+A key insight behind SpecInfer is to combine various collectively boost-tuned small speculative models (SSMs) to jointly predict the LLM’s outputs; the predictions are organized as a token tree, whose nodes each represent a candidate token sequence.
 The correctness of all candidate token sequences represented by a token tree is verified against the LLM’s output in parallel using a novel tree-based parallel decoding mechanism.